 There are some downsides to suing the at-fault driver directly.
 Even if you win the lawsuit and receive compensation for your damages, the driver might not have the money or assets available to pay you.
 If this is the case, you will not get much, if any, of the compensation you should receive.

 According to the Insurance Information Institute (III), approximately 13 percent of all drivers in the United States did not have car insurance in 2015.
 If the at-fault party doesn’t have car insurance, you might still have options available to you to fight for compensation.

 A car insurance lawyer can walk you through what options you have available to you through your policy or with the other driver.
 They can help walk you through a potential settlement or walk you through the process of suing the driver.
 Call Jacoby & Meyers Law Offices today at (866) 559-7223 to get started on your claim.
-The sooner you contact us, the sooner we can get started fighting for your compensation.
+The sooner you contact us, the sooner we can start fighting for your compensation.